elunna/hackem/hackem_changelog.md

 ### Specific item changes (from Vanilla)

+#### Wands

+- **Wresting behavior**
-- [x] Went back slightly to vanilla wand wresting behavior
+    - Went back slightly to vanilla wand wresting behavior
     - blessed = 1 in 7 chance of wresting
     - uncursed = 1 in 23
     - cursed = 1 in 121
-- [x] Wands of wishing
+- [x] wands of wishing
     - are more rare to find randomly,
-    - are always charged once already (1:x).
+    - are always generated charged once already (1:x).
     - The Castle wand is still created as having never been charged (0:x).
-- [x] Wands of death
+- [x] wands of death
     - can be recharged only once.
 - [x] wands of speed monster
     - Now only grants temporary speed(xnh)
     - Same for potions, they don't grant permanant "fast" intrinsic either.
-- [x] Wands of striking/force bolt spell:
+- [x] wands of striking/force bolt spell:
     - knocks its target back one space with 16+ damage).
-- [x] Cursed wands of light
+- [x] cursed wands of light
     - Cursed WoL cast darkness instead of light.
     - In Evil, zapping around peaceful monsters could anger them.
 I have removed this mechanic except for when you break a WoL.
-- [x] Wands of nothing
+- [x] wands of nothing
     - have a base price of 500
-- [x] Cursed wands of make invisible:
+- [x] wands of make invisible
+    - Invisibility from wands of invisibility is now temporary (Evil)
-    - will make its target visible if already invisible,
+    - cursed wands will make its target visible if already invisible,
     - has a 50% chance of aggravating monsters if zapped at yourself while invisible.
     - If the target is visible, nothing happens.
 - [x] wand of digging
     - are no longer restricted to digging a single square on maze levels. (includes spells of digging)
     - zapping a boulder with a wand of digging will vaporize it; doing this in Sokoban will incur a -1 Luck penalty.
     - Rays from a wand of digging will also halve the current HP of "stony" monsters, including xorns, earth elementals, statue gargoyles and stone golems; strangely, this does not include regular gargoyles.

+#### Scrolls

 - [x] scroll of genocide
     - Changed to UnNetHack behavior
-    - Now kills a single monster type on level (uncursed) or globally (blessed)
+    - Now kills a single monster species on level (uncursed) or globally (blessed)
     - Genocides from thrones are dungeon-wide
 - [x] blessed scroll of teleport
     - Let's you control your destination as if you had teleport control.
 - [x] Scrolls of gold detection:
     - confused reading shows only real traps, not magic portals.

-- [x] ring of free action
-    - 50% chance (with a luck bonus) of slipping free with free action
+#### Other magic items

 - [x] Diluted Potions
     - Evil added diluted effects for many existing potions, I have tried to fill out these effects with the new potions (and some of the old ones) to keep dilution behavior consistent among all the potions.
 - [x] booze:
     - drinking it gives 130 points of nutrition if uncursed, 140 if blessed, and 120 if cursed.From dnh
+- [x] ring of free action
+    - 50% chance (with a luck bonus) of slipping free with free action
 - [x] Amulets of life saving
     - do not work if cursed or worn by a non-living creature.
     - This applies to monsters as well as the player.
 - [x] Magic markers
-    - now never generate randomly, nor will they appear in a player's starting inventory.
+    - now never generate randomly, nor will they appear in a player's starting inventory (except the tourist who gets a 0:0 one)
     - Also cannot be polypiled.
     - Can wish for, find one in a bones pile, looting the High Priest's crystal chest in the Sanctum, or choosing the 'tool' as the Sokoban prize.